clayrisser/linux-factory/README.md

 ### Script Hooks

-There are also a couple of script hooks that run during the installation. currently the script hooks supported are `post-install` and `user-post-install`.

-Script hooks go in the `hooks/<hook>/<overlay>.sh` path. all scripts in the folder will execute during the respective hook.

-user-post-install executes after the system has been installed as the newly created user

-post-install also executes after the system hsa been installed, but runs as the root user

 During the installation process, there are two script hooks that can be utilized, `post-install` and `user-post-install`.

 #### Location of Script Hooks